Curry's 43, halfcourt shot help Warriors top Clippers 144-98 (Jan 28, 2017) | FOX Sports

 Curry’s 43, halfcourt shot help Warriors top Clippers 144-98 (Jan 28, 2017)

+”I have to be aggressive,” Curry said. ”That’s the thing about us.
+We do have a lot of talent.
+There’s a balancing act with it.”

-Curry’s 51-foot shot was the spark on a night that began with his playing status in doubt because of a sore left quad.
-After testing his leg in warmups, Curry was cleared to play and showed no signs of being slowed by the injury, hitting nine 3-pointers.
+Curry had too often deferred early in the season but has been looking for his shot more of late.
+He had nine 3-pointers against the Clippers on a night that began with his playing status in doubt because of a sore left quad.

+”What Steph has realized is he can just be himself and let it fly,” Kerr said. ”He doesn’t have to worry about Kevin or anybody else.
+We feed off Steph’s energy and shooting.”

 Curry picked it up in the third, when he outscored the Clippers 25-23.
 He made back-to-back 3s late in the quarter to make it a 34-point game.
-His eighth 3 of the night in the final minute of the third made it 117-74 but Curry did miss another shot from beyond halfcourt at the buzzer.
+His eighth 3 of the night in the final minute of the third made it 117-74.

+”Coming out, I made my first shot in the third quarter and that just continued the trend,” Curry said. ”Big mo going into the half and we were able to keep that energy as a group and have an amazing third quarter.”

 TIP-INS